Catch Wrestling vs BJJ – they share a common ground: A grappling based martial art that uses takedowns, pinns, and submission to dominate an opponent.

 Techniques | Emphasis on takedowns and pins as viable ways to win | Focus on securing positions before executing submissions |

-Chokes | Not allowed | Allowed, depending on the rules and competition |
+Chokes | Sometimes allowed | Allowed |

 Match Length | No scheduled time, winner decided in a best-of-three series | Varies depending on belt level, typically 5-10 minutes |